ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 # Mint an NFT with IPFS

-Non-fungible tokens allow users to create and trade digital items with differing values.
+Non-fungible tokens (NFTs) allow users to create and trade digital items with differing values.
 Go from nothing to creating a freshly-minted NFT token and storing it on IPFS with the help of the Pinata pinning service.

+Since IPFS isn't a blockchain, we'll be leveraging the power of the Ethereum blockchain for this guide.
+However, the steps described here can just as easily be applied to other blockchains.

+## A short introduction to NFTs

 This guide doesn't go into the intricacies of NFTs, or even why they're important.
 This guide is solely to help you understand how to host NFTs on IPFS and how the process can be expanded to include other aspects of blockchain development.

-Since IPFS isn't a blockchain, we'll be leveraging the power of the Ethereum blockchain for this guide.
-However, the steps described here can just as easily be applied to other blockchains.
+That being said, we're going to cover the _very basics_ of NFTs here so that everyone's on the same page.

-## What NFTs are made of
+### What NFTs are made of

 There are a few key features that define an NFT, regardless of platform.

 First, each token has a unique id that distinguishes it from all other tokens.
-This is in contrast to a "fungible" token like Ether (Ethereum's native currency), which exists as a quantity attached to an account or wallet, with no way to tell one Ether from another.

-Because each token is unique, they're owned and traded individually, with the smart contract keeping track of who owns what.
+This is in contrast to a fungible token like Ether `ETH`, which exists as a quantity attached to an account or wallet.
+There is no way to tell one `ETH` from another.
+Because each NFT is unique, they're owned and traded individually, with the smart contract keeping track of who owns what.

-Another key feature of NFTs is the ability to link to data that's stored "off chain," or outside of the smart contract.
-Because data that's stored "on-chain" needs to be processed, verified and replicated across the entire blockchain network, it can be very expensive to store large amounts of data.
+Another key feature of an NFT is the ability to link to data that is stored outside of a smart contract.
+Storing or processing data outside of a smart-contract is known as being _off chain_.
+Because data that's stored _on-chain_ needs to be processed, verified and replicated across the entire blockchain network, it can be very expensive to store large amounts of data.
 This is a problem for many NFT use cases, especially tokens that represent digital collectibles or artwork, where storing the entire work could cost the equivalent of millions of US Dollars.

-## How IPFS helps
+### How IPFS helps

 When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is very important.
 There are a few reasons why traditional HTTP links aren't a great fit.

-With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpeg`, anyone can fetch the contents of `my-nft.jpeg`, as long as the owner of the cloud bucket pays their bill.
+With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpeg`, anyone can fetch the contents of `my-nft.jpeg`, as long as the owner of the server pays their bills.
 However, there's no way to guarantee that the _contents_ of `my-nft.jpeg` are the same as they were when the NFT was created.
-The owner of the cloud bucket can easily replace `my-nft.jpeg` with something completely different at any time, causing the NFT to change its meaning.
+The server owner can easily replace `my-nft.jpeg` with something completely different at any time, causing the NFT to change its meaning.

-This isn't just a theoretical problem, as demonstrated by an artist who ["pulled the rug"](https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value) on NFTs he created by changing their images after they were minted and sold to others.
+This problem was demonstrated by an artist who [_pulled the rug_](https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value) on NFTs he created by changing their images after they were minted and sold to others.

 IPFS solves this problem thanks to [Content Addressing][docs-cid].
-Adding data to IPFS produces a Content Identifier, or CID, that's directly derived from the data itself and links to the data in the IPFS network.
+Adding data to IPFS produces a content identifier (CID) that's directly derived from the data itself and links to the data in the IPFS network.
 Because a CID can only _ever_ refer to one piece of content, we know that nobody can replace or alter the content without breaking the link.

 Using the CID, anyone can fetch a copy of the data from the IPFS network as long as at least one copy exists on the network, even if the original provider has disappeared.
 This makes CIDs perfect for NFT storage.
 All we need to do is put the CID into an `ipfs://` URI like `ipfs://QmUAACALRufqXnGHM1QCSr5JA3b54N5QBKD73EXx6pws2f/my-nft.jpeg`, and we have an immutable link from the blockchain to the data for our token.

 Of course, there may be some cases in which you do want to change the metadata for an NFT after it's been published.
 That's no problem!
 You'll just need to add support to your smart contract for updating the URI for a token after it's been issued.
 That will let you change the URI to a new IPFS URI, while still leaving a record of the initial version in the blockchain's transaction history.
 This provides accountability and makes it clear to everyone what was changed, when, and by whom.

 ## Minty